gapon2401/web3-pfp-smartcontract/README.md

 - `REPORT_GAS` - are we going to use gas reporter or not.
 3. Go to `contracts/TheSample`:
 - Change contract name.
 - Replace `signerAddress` with the public key of the wallet, that will make digital signatures.
+Remember about `SIGNER_PRIVATE_KEY`?
+Use it's public key here.
+- Replace `PROVENANCE` constant.
 - Make other changes you need.
 4. Run `npx hardhat compile`.
 5. Go to `tasks/contract.ts`: